jkransen/CsvParsingFlow/README.md

     Map(first -> aap, second -> noot, third -> mies)
     Map(first -> wim, second -> zus, third -> jet)

+## Customization

 If you want another data structure, like a Case Class, this should be easy to hook into the code.
+Just look at the CsvZippingMap and replace it with your own implementation.

+For now I assumed that the header element is always the same type as subsequent elements (e.g. String), but even this should be easy to change, by adding an additional type (e.g. H) to the HeadTailMap, and use it for the header.